 2016 Willamette Valley Pinot Gris

 Crisp with yellow flowers, peach, pear, and then saline with stony, savory notes.
-Like George Clooney, you think it's just "pretty" but then Oh Brother Where Art Thou comes along...and you realize it may not be profound, but it's really, really good (In case you can't tell, I am damn proud of this wine).
+Like George Clooney, you think it's just "pretty" but then Oh Brother Where Art Thou comes along...and you realize it may not be profound, but it's really good.

 2015 Willamette Valley Chardonnay

-Puncheons declassified from Whistling Ridge and Durant vineyards, this is a baby Puligny-Montrachet.
+From Whistling Ridge and Durant vineyards, this is a baby Puligny-Montrachet.
 Exquisitely precise, nervy and electric, with the cut and minerality of the aforementioned Burgundian bottles.
-Our Chardonnay spends 21 months on the lees in neutral and new French oak puncheons, along with Cameron's Dundee Hills Chardonnay, this may be the best value in Oregon Chardonnay today.
+Our Chardonnay spends 21 months on the lees in neutral and new French oak puncheons, and foudres, creating an extra layer of texture, savory notes from the lees, and a more harmonious mouthfeel.
+(Limited availability).

 2015 Whistling Ridge Blanc, Ribbon Ridge AVA

-Refreshing and delicious, Riesling, Pinot Blanc, Pinot Noir and Gewurtztraminer planted together, harvested together, fermented together in decade old neutral oak barrels.
+Riesling, Pinot Blanc, Pinot Noir, and Gewurtztraminer planted together, harvested together, and fermented together in decade old neutral oak barrels.
 This wine is effortlessly versatile with rich stone fruit and balanced acid offering the perfect pairing for everything from cured meats to oysters on the half shell.
-(Buy this...buy 3-4 bottles and drink a couple this summer but "lose" at least one until 2020...it's really not that long, and you will be so, so happy you did)
+(Winemaker's recommendation: buy a few bottles to drink this summer, but "lose" at least one until 2020... it's really not that long, and you will be so, so happy you did).

 2015 Willamette Valley Pinot Noir

-92+ from Wine Advocate last year, this is all old vine fruit from Whistling Ridge, Durant, Bishop Creek, and Fir Crest Vineyards.
-It's a baby Grand Cru, and as such will want some dinner served with it right now but there are very few wines in the world that deliver more value for the price.
+92+ from Wine Advocate last year.
+This is all old vine fruit from Whistling Ridge, Durant, Bishop Creek, and Fir Crest Vineyards.
+It showcases the fruit, power, and structure of the 2015 vintage.

 2014 Ribbon Ridge Pinot Noir, Ribbon Ridge AVA